-Jeffrey M. Ettinger, current Chairman of the Board, President and Chief Executive Officer of Hormel Foods, introduced the Billion Dollar Challenge, setting a goal for the company to generate $1 billion in sales from new products by the end of fiscal year 2009.
+Jeffrey M. Ettinger succeeded Johnson as company president and introduced the Billion Dollar Challenge, setting a goal for the company to generate $1 billion in sales from new products by the end of fiscal year 2009.

 Hormel Foods released its first Citizenship Overview, formally reporting the company’s corporate responsibility initiatives.